Doonesbury (musical): Critical reception

 The musical received mixed reviews.
 Frank Rich of The New York Times wrote, "'Doonesbury' is a pleasant show.
 The surprise is that it's dull.
 A few bright interludes notwithstanding, this musical never catches fire.
 Some of the shortfall can be traced to conventional failings of craft in Mr. Trudeau's book and a weak score by Elizabeth Swados."

 The Chicago Reader called the musical "pathetically tame and straight-faced.
 There is no point of view to the show, no commentary, no insight.
 There are just some very conventional songs and a series of subplots that do nothing but put the personalities from the comic strip on parade.
 In fact, the musical transforms those wonderful tools of expression into mere cartoon characters, as though their foibles and idiosyncrasies are what the comic strip is all about.
 The whole project resembles a franchise arrangement, the kind that permits Bert and Ernie and Cookie Monster and Big Bird to be plastered all over lunch boxes and sweatshirts."

 Spinoff

-Trudeau and Swados would spin off the Reagan portions of the play into their own show, Rap Master Ronnie, which premiered in 1984.
+Trudeau and Swados would spin off the Reagan portions of the play into their show, Rap Master Ronnie, which premiered in 1984.